SilentHealer584/Data-Transfer_Torrent/README.md

 I present to you a data transfer system based on Python's Socket Module.
 It makes use of my own [RSA Module](https://github.com/SilentHealer584/RSA-i-guess) to safely encrypt the communicated data.

+Refer to my RSA Module's README for download and setup instructions.

 ##How does it work?